 We read the Bible every day.
 Sometimes we will encounter the following situation: When we open the Bible, we have no idea what to read.
 We just flick through the Bible and read what we see.
 We read the Bible randomly without an objective.
 Consequently, we do not gain anything from reading like this.
 Our problems cannot be solved, and our own maturity will be delayed in the end.
 How then should we read the Bible so that good results can be achieved?
 It is said in Sermons and Fellowship on Entry Into Life, “Here, we reach a very critical issue.
 When reading God’s words, you should seek the truth to resolve the problems within you.
 Don’t forget this.
 Do not only read God’s words without resolving your problems.
 It’s not okay to not resolve the problems after you discover them when reading God’s words.
 Do use the truth and God’s words to resolve your own issues.
 If you read God’s words in this way, you will get good results.”
 We can see from this that we should have a purpose when we read the words of God.
 We should consciously find God’s words that are related to the difficulties that we encounter in real life, and then use God’s words to resolve our issues.
 Doing so is of benefit for our entry into life.

 Take me for an example.
 Some time ago, I noticed some of the people around me had made a lot of money working outside our hometown and bought houses with their new found wealth.
 They were quite successful in their work or their business.
 Not only did they acquire a great deal of material wealth, others admired them for their achievements.
 I was incredibly envious, so I started to put all my heart into earning more money in order to live a better life.
 When I only focused on making money, I didn’t have the inclination to do church work.
 Gradually, my heart became more and more distant from God, my prayers didn’t reach God, my spirit became weak and I even felt I had no enthusiasm in believing in God.
 At this point, I was aware that my situation was quite serious.
 So, I hurried in front of God to pray and I implored Him to help me overcome this situation.
 Through my prayers, I came across the following passage in the Bible: “For what is a man advantaged, if he gain the whole world, and lose himself, or be cast away?”
 (Luke 9:25) “Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knows that you have need of all these things.
 But seek you first the, and his righteousness; and all these things shall be added to you” (Matthew 6:31–33).
 From the words of the Lord I understood: If one has not gained life, no matter how much money he has earned, it is all meaningless.
 It’s just like those people around me who have good material enjoyments.
-They have earned some money but they do not .
+They have earned some money but they do not believe in God.
 As a result, their hearts feel empty and they still suffer.
 What they are thinking all day long is how to earn more money.
 When they make a lot of money, they always guard against others for fear that their money will be taken away by bad people.
 So, they are wound up tightly in their hearts all the time and unable to enjoy a day of peace.
 However, as a Christian, I have received the greatest blessing in my life—being able to come before the Lord and worship Him.
 I don’t have so much material wealth, but I feel certainty, peace and enjoyment within my heart.
 This is true happiness.

 3. Rectify our motivations, focus on using the words of God to understand our deficiencies and corruption and seek a change in our disposition to satisfy God.

 God’s words are not for us to admire.
 Instead, they are expressed aimed in accordance with our nature and needs so that we can gain the truth, know the essence of our corruption by Satan, and then spare no effort in seeking to change our own corrupt disposition, ultimately becoming people who truly obey God and worship God.
 So, when we read God’s words, we must not focus on equipping ourselves with words and theory to preach to others but should pay attention to using God’s words to reflect on ourselves to see which aspects of us are not after God’s heart.
 Through this process, we will learn of our own corruption and deficiencies and seek for a change in our life disposition.
 Only by reading God’s words this way are we able to achieve good results and growth in our lives.
 I saw the words of God say, “When reading His words, Peter was not focused on understanding doctrines and he was even less focused on obtaining theological knowledge; instead, he was focused on understanding the truth and grasping God’s will, and achieving an understanding of His disposition and His loveliness.
 He also tried to understand the various corrupt states of man from God’s words, and understand the corrupt nature of man and man’s true shortcomings, achieving all aspects of the demands God makes of man in order to satisfy Him.
 He had so many correct practices within the words of God; this is most in line with God’s will, and it is man’s best cooperation in his experience of the work of God.”
 From the words of God I understood that it’s very important to pay attention to our own entry when we read God’s words.
 Only by comparing God’s words to ourselves to know our corruption and seeking the truth to resolve it can we be in accordance with God’s will.
-After understanding this, I wanted to practice reading the word of God in this manner.
+After understanding this, I wanted to practice reading thein this manner.

 One morning, when reading the Bible I saw the Lord Jesus’ words saying, “The scribes and the Pharisees sit in Moses’ seat: All therefore whatever they bid you observe, that observe and do; but do not you after their works: for they say, and do not” (Matthew 23:2–3).
 At first, I merely compared the Pharisees to these words, thinking that God was exposing that the Pharisees did not practice what they preached.
 For instance, they spoke pleasant-sounding words before the Jewish commoners.
 They taught them that they ought to be faithful to God and worship God since they believed in God.
 But indeed they brought the Jewish commoners before themselves; they didn’t worship God any longer and were actually just focused on their own businesses.
 However, after a while, I suddenly thought that when reading God’s words we should also focus on examining whether these problems exist in us.
 What’s more, here the Lord specifically reminded us not to emulate the actions of the Pharisees.
 Thus, from God’s words, I was able to reflect on whether I had these corruptions.
 Whilst reflecting on this, I thought that when giving sermons to the brothers and sisters and gathering with them, I always taught them that since we believed in God, we should exalt and bear witness to God, honor God as great and shouldn’t exalt or show off ourselves.
 But meanwhile, I always boasted in front of them how much work I had done, how much I had suffered and that I had never left the Lord even when I encountered tribulation.
 Because of this, some brothers and sisters admired and looked up to me.
 Wasn’t I exalting and showing off myself?
 This showed that I just paid lip service but did not practice.
 After realizing this I sincerely prayed to the Lord, asked Him to forgive my sins, lead me and guide me so that I would not say one thing and do another like the Pharisees anymore and could be a person who practiced what he preached.
 From this we can see, only by pondering God’s words more, comparing ourselves to God’s words, knowing our corrupt dispositions and reflecting on which aspects of us are still not compatible with God can we gain true knowledge of ourselves, changes in our disposition and be capable of fearing God and shunning evil.